jordanshatford/plex/docs/2-VPN.md

 3. Get the required user and password from your provider.
 4. Update the `.env` files `OPENVPN_USER=` and `OPENVPN_PASSWORD=` entries with your information.
 5. _Optionally_ update the `.env` files `OPENVPN_SERVER_COUNTRIES=` entry with the country of your choosing.
-   > Note: this may not be supported by all providers.
+   > NOTE: this may not be supported by all providers.
 6. You have finished setting up the VPN.